Osiris-Team/Osiris-Team/README.md

 3. **Specialized Skills:** Freelancers often bring specialized skills and expertise to the table.
 You can find experts in various fields without committing to long-term employment.
 Freelancers can work from anywhere in the world, giving you access to a broader talent pool and potentially lowering labor costs.

-4. **Reduced Overhead:** You don't need to provide freelancers with office space, equipment, or supplies, which can reduce your overhead costs.
+4. **Reduced Overhead Costs:** You don't need to provide freelancers with office space, equipment, or supplies, which can reduce your overhead costs.

-**Cons:**
+**Common Negative Biases Against Freelancers:**

 1. **Limited Control:** Freelancers work independently, so you have less control over their work hours, methods, and processes.
 This can be a disadvantage for projects that require close supervision.

-2. **Lack of Loyalty:** Freelancers may not be as invested in your company's success as regular employees.
+1. **Lack of Loyalty:** Freelancers may not be as invested in your company's success as regular employees.
 They might prioritize other clients or projects over yours.
     - The only thing that determines how invested I am is how much money I make.
 This is true for everybody (except blood-related employees and the ones that build the company from the ground up I guess).
     - I have a fixed hourly rate that I am satisfied with and that I think is fair.

-4. **Communication Challenges:** Managing remote freelancers can be challenging, especially if they are in different time zones or speak different languages.
+1. **Communication Challenges:** Managing remote freelancers can be challenging, especially if they are in different time zones or speak different languages.
 Effective communication is crucial.
-    - I speak multiple languages and you can reach me any time via e-mail, phone, or live chat over Discord.
+    - I speak multiple languages and there are multiple ways of communication depending on the selected rate.
 </details>

 </details>